my diamond-shape logo; quite minimalisitic. Liam Collod

 .meta.json

 Meta file use standard JSON syntax, where a non-nested dict is expected.
-Each root key defines the name of the metadata to set, which is the same as you would use in the rst page.
+Each root key defines the name of the metadata to set, which is the same as you would use in the markdown page.
 The value can either be a string or list of string.

 List of strings are handled differently but allow merging, this mean that the child meta file will extend() the parent meta file list if it exists.
-When resolved in the rst file, lists are converted back to string by joining its items with a ,.
+When resolved in the md file, lists are converted back to string by joining its items with a ,.

 It's also totally possibel that for the same metadata key, switch between a list type or a str type.
 A str type will override any list value defined before, and a list value when the previous value was a string, will cast the previous value to a list automatically.